Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Background and Problem Formulation

 \subsection{Bifurcations}

-Bifurcations frequently arise in the analysis of dynamical systems, where one typically characterizes the flow field with special attention to any fixed points or stable oscillations\cite{Strogatz2015}.
+Bifurcations frequently arise in the analysis of dynamical systems, where one typically characterizes the flow field with special attention to any fixed points or stable oscillations~\cite{Strogatz2015}.
 Consider a generalized system of $n$ coupled dynamic equations, where each equation is of the form $\dot{\mathbf y} = f(\mathbf y; \mathbf \theta)$, where $\mathbf \theta$ is a vector of $m$ parameters.
 Small changes to any of the $\theta_i$ values typically result in correspondingly small changes to the $n$-dimensional vector field, such as small changes to the position of a fixed point or radius of a limit cycle.
 Such deformations are topologically equivalent (meaning the number and properties of the attractors / repellers in the field do not change) and homeomorphic (continuous with a continuous inverse).
 However, there may be critical parameter values where a small change causes new fixed points to emerge from old ones, or two fixed points to approach and be mutually annihilated, or limit cycles to be broken.
-Since a common form of nonhomeomorphic transformation is the emergence of two fixed points from one, the phenomenon is generically called bifurcation, though any change in the number of nodes or cycles is theoretically possible.
+Such nonhomeomorphic transformations are generically called bifurcation no matter their exact form.

 Several types of simple bifurcations have been identified and reduced to their simplest possible mathematical expression.
 These are the so-called ``normal forms" and are enumerated in the section below.
 These forms are convenient starting points for analysis, since they have clearly defined rate parameters that are unambigiously responsible for causing topological inhomogeneities.
 However, even elegant mathematical descriptions of real-world dynamical systems rarely conform exactly to one of the normal forms.